open-risk/energyLedger/README.md

 ## Transaction Data Insertion

-Data insertion into an operational system will consist of inserting transactions and their associated transaction legs.
+Data insertion into an operational system would consist of inserting transactions and their associated transaction legs.

 A transaction can have any number of legs associated with it.
 The transaction legs will have numerical values for the types of measurements (money, energy) that are non-zero.
 The complete SQL code has a longer list of transaction examples.

 ### Warning

 The energyLedger schema does not provide a fully functioning integrated accounting system.
-It is simply a demonstration of the main conceptual generalizations and constraints that must be implemented to extend conventional (monetary) accounting in the direction of consistent low-level accounting of physical and embodied energy along financial considerations.
+It is a demonstration of the main conceptual generalizations and constraints that must be implemented to extend conventional (monetary) accounting in the direction of consistent low-level accounting of physical and embodied energy along financial considerations.

 ## Feedback

 We welcome feedback through any meaningful channel

-* here (via issues)
+* here on GitHub (via issues)
 * at the [Open Risk Commons](https://www.openriskcommons.org/c/equinox/energyledger/33)
 * the [fediverse](https://mastodon.social/deck/@openrisk)
 * on [bluesky](https://bsky.app/profile/openrisk.eu)